Pharmacogenetic-Supported Prescribing for Kids

 3. Establish a research platform for the discovery of new genetic and non-genetic markers of drug treatment outcomes relevant to mental health care in children.

-Dr. Chad Bousman, MPH, PhD, Assistant Professor, Medical Genetics, University of Calgary
+Dr. Chad Bousman, MPH, PhD, Associate Professor, Medical Genetics, University of Calgary

 Prof. Paul Arnold, MD, PhD, FRCPC, Director, Mathison Centre for Mental Health Research & Education; Alberta Innovates Health Solutions (AIHS) Translational Health Chair in Child and Youth Mental Health; Professor, Departments of Psychiatry and Medical Genetics